Tischler graphs of critically fixed rational maps and their applications: Introduction

 \subsection{Combinatorial classification problem}

-One of the main open problems in holomorphic dynamics asks to find a combinatorial description of all postcritically-finite rational maps in terms of finite data.
-More precisely, given a postcritically-finite rational map, one first wants to assign a certain certificate or model to it.
-Then, one wants to describe the arising models, and determine whether there is a one-to-one correspondence between a class of postcritically-finite rational maps and a catalog of models, that is, provide a \emph{classification} of the maps from the class.
+One of the main open problems in holomorphic dynamics asks to find a complete combinatorial description of all postcritically-finite rational maps in terms of finite data.
+More precisely, given a postcritically-finite rational map, one first wants to assign a certain finite certificate, or \emph{model}, to it.
+Then, one wants to describe all the models that arise and determine whether there is a one-to-one correspondence between a class of postcritically-finite rational maps (up to conformal conjugacy) and a catalog of models, that is, provide a \emph{classification} of maps from the class.
+Solving this problem is a major step towards understanding the structure of parameter spaces of rational maps in general.

 First combinatorial models, given by finite invariant graphs, were constructed for polynomial maps by Douady and Hubbard in the 1980's \cite{DH_Orsay}.
 Later these models were used to classify all postcritically-finite polynomials \cite{BFH_Class,Poirier}.
-At the moment, there are very few classification results and typically they are quite tedious.
-Besides the polynomial case mentioned earlier, see also various classification results for Newton maps in \cite{RussellDierk_Class,FixedNewton,CubicNewton}.
+However, the case of non-polynomial rational maps remains wide open and draws a lot of attention.
+To date there are very few classification results and they are typically quite involved.
+Besides polynomials, we refer the reader to \cite{RussellDierk_Class,FixedNewton,CubicNewton} for various classification results for \emph{Newton maps} (these are rational maps that arise when applying Newton's root-finding method to polynomials).

 Completing the work started in \cite{Pilgrim_crit_fixed}, we prove the following result.